irchelp/irchelp.github.io/clients/index.md

 Unlike web-based chat, IRC uses software on your computer (a "client") to connect to an IRC server.
 This gives you a great deal of choice in where and how you use IRC.
 IRC clients exist for every major operating system, and many of the more obscure ones.

-We list IRC clients by operating system.:
+We list IRC clients by operating system:

 * [Windows](/irchelp/clients/windows/)
 * [MacOS X](/irchelp/clients/mac/)